Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 When the user calls :code:`Trainer.<entry-point>`, it redirects to the corresponding :code:`Trainer.loop.run()` which implements the main logic of that particular Lightning loop.
 The :meth:`~pytorch_lightning.loops.base.Loop.run` method is part of the base :class:`~pytorch_lightning.loops.base.Loop` class that every loop inherits from (like every model inherits from LightningModule).

-Adding a custom loop for any of these entry points is straightforward.
+Customizing any of these entry point loops is simple:

-**Step 1:** Subclass one of the above loop classes.
+**Step 1:** Subclass one of the above loop classes (or inherit `Loop` to start from scratch)

 .. code-block:: python